-Kaitlin is engaged in a long-term study and experiment with the tools for measuring and recording landscape.
-Using map-makers’ conventions such as contour lines, together with artist’s devices for shading and representing depth, she builds conceptual mountains little bit by little bit, re-assembling complex geology as different graphic experiences in the gallery.
+Kaitlin interest in mountains has been long-term.
+It led originally to a study experimenting with the tools for measuring and recording landscape.
+Using map-makers’ conventions such as contour lines, together with artist’s devices for shading and representing depth, she built conceptual mountains.
+Little bit by little bit, she re-assembled complex geology as different graphic experiences in the gallery.

 She applies the notion of ‘deep time’ as her framing device.
 Thus, the geology of the planet transforms from inactive to alive.
 All environments are ‘coated in time’.
 The strata around us provides a window into the history of the earth and its limits.
 A mountain is not motionless, but instead seen in constant dynamism, simultaneously building and eroding, in motion constantly.
 Even on a molecular level, it is constantly in flux.

 Human agency is so often the central voice in the planetary narrative but listening to an alternative voice is now more important than ever.
 Approaching the timescales of our species from the perspective of planetary time, emphasises our insignificance but also reframes the scale and impact of our destruction to the earth.
 It is a call to action to tackle the overwhelming tide of the Anthropocene.

 She seeks to disrupt human-centric perspectives of the Anthropocene, by dismantling its anthropocentric constructs via their limitations.
 Her aim is to reveal new readings of the planet, ones that seek to deconstruct the deeply embedded nature/culture divides.

 My processes are governed by key phases of research and analysis of theoretical and cultural complexities.
 These cross boundaries of science, culture, and the humanities, an exploration in order to lead to the genesis of interdisciplinary results.
 It is what Robert Smithson defined as ‘abstract geology’ tracing connections between the geological, the body and mental processes.
 (3)